NC State football commitments in action — Week 12

 Nov.
 8 — Savannah New Hampstead 48, Ware County 41

-Last Game: Ware County fell to 5-5 with a 48-41 loss against Savannah (Ga.)
-New Hampstead.
+Last Game: Ware County improved to 6-5 with a 38-0 win over Tucker (Ga.)
+High in the GHSA playoffs.

 Flagler Palm Coast High: